Vito0912/abs_flutter/README.md

 #### Sign-in

 - When logging in for the first time, the library may not load.
 Please restart the app to resolve this issue.

+#### Windows seeking

+- When seeking big jumps on Windows, the audio sometimes just continues playing without seeking, despite the progressbar moving.
+    - See [Issue](https://github.com/bdlukaa/just_audio_windows/issues/19).
+On next release of just_audio_windows this should be fixed.